ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-Open Anaconda Prompt, which is a command line application.
-It shows the name of the default environment, which is `base`.
+Open Anaconda Prompt, a command line application.
+It shows the name of the default virtual environment, which is `base`.
 Enter `conda list` at the prompt:

 <kbd>
 <img src="./images/conda_list.png" width="500" alt="Python IDLE">
 </kbd>
 <br><br>

-This `conda list` command lists all the Python packages installed within the default virtual environment named `base`.
+This `conda list` command lists all the Python packages installed within the default `base` virtual environment.

 A virtual environment is an isolated workspace for a software project.

-A Python package is a collection of Python code organized in a standard way.
+A Python package is a collection of Python code.
 Python packages extend Python's functionality.
 For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
 All packages can be found in [Python Package Index](https://pypi.org/project/jupyterlab/), the official repository for Python packages.

 For most of our lessons, we will be writing programs using the `base` virtual environment.
-We will learn to create new virtual environments when we learn to use packages like [pandas](https://pypi.org/project/pandas/) not found in the `base` virtual environment.
+We will learn to create a new virtual environment when we learn to use packages like [pandas](https://pypi.org/project/pandas/) not found in the `base` virtual environment.

-Within the `base` virtual environment, the complete list of installed packages is shown below, including Python (version 3.13.5), conda, pip and all other packages that Python, conda and pip depend on and also a small number of other useful packages (according to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/miniconda/main))
+Within the `base` virtual environment, the installed version of Python (3.13.5) and the complete list of installed packages is shown below.
+Installed packages include conda, pip, other packages that Python, conda and pip depend on and also a small number of other useful packages (according to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/miniconda/main))

 ```
 Name                        Version          Build               Channel